RCR Flooring Products

 Now that production is well underway we are able to more tightly control the quality of the components to help minimise waste.
 With our Six Sigma trained staff we have been able to run some lean manufacturing projects to ensure quality is consistently maintained, and with the maximum efficiency.

 RCR launched the product at the UK Concrete Show in 2012, and was proud to win the accolade of Most Innovative New Product at the show.
 Sales have grown from strength to strength, and now the product represents a significant part of the company’s sales, as well as opening doors into new markets.
 We’re delighted to have played a key part in this success story.

-RCR Flooring Products' flagship new product is now being installed in buildings across the globe, from Russia to Mexico and beyond!
+RCR Flooring Products' distinctive industrial flooring joint is installed in warehouse floors across the globe.
 But it first took shape in our Plymouth factory.